r-grandorder/tri-hermes/en/pages/atlantis.md

 Name me ONE thing about you that surpasses Heracles in any way!

 **Orion:**
-My good looks! ! !
+My good looks!!!

 **Jason:**
-He and I've both got you beat there! ! !
+He and I've both got you beat there!!!

 ---